-The McDonough School of Business Alumni Mentor Program (AMP) links current undergraduates with the best and brightest Georgetown alumni in both the Washington, D.C. and New York City metropolitan areas.
+The McDonough Undergraduate Alumni-Student Mentoring Program links current undergraduates with the best and brightest Georgetown McDonough alumni.
 Each fall, students are matched with mentors to begin the program.
 Mentors and protégés meet throughout the semester to discuss topics such as interviewing skills, resume design, networking/dining etiquette, internship/employment search, and any other career-related topic that comes to mind.

-To inquire about or apply to the program, please contact Talia Schatz, director, McDonough Undergraduate Office of Professional Development.
+To inquire about or apply to the program, please contact Talia Schatz, assistant dean, McDonough Undergraduate Office of Professional Development.

-Please reach out to Maureen Carpenter, assistant dean, MBA Career Center, if you have any questions about the program.
+Please reach out to Maureen Cleary, assistant dean, MBA Careers, if you have any questions about the program.

 Hoyas Helping Hoyas